 It is notable that the T3 has a hotshoe, while the WG-60 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-The WG-60 is a recent model that features in the current product line-up of Ricoh.
-In contrast, the T3 has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the T3 was succeeded by the Canon T5.
+Both the T3 and the WG-60 have been discontinued, but can regularly be found used on ebay.
+The T3 was replaced by the Canon T5, while the WG-60 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Ricoh websites.

 So what conclusions can be drawn?
 Is the Canon T3 better than the Ricoh WG-60 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.

 Reasons to prefer the Canon EOS Rebel T3: